03 Oct Court case on gay, transgender employment discrimination

 Courts are split on whether Title VII protects gay and transgender employees.
 Most courts have found Title VII does not protect sexual orientation and gender identity.
 Where this is the law, employers can discriminate against gay and transgender people.
 For example, an employer can fire an employee for being gay.
 Some courts, however, say Title VII does protect gay and transgender workers.
 This means that gay and transgender employees can sue their employers for employment discrimination under Title VII.

 Therefore, whether federal law protects gay and transgender workers from discrimination currently depends on location.
 In some places it does, in other places it does not.
-This creates what’s called a “circuit split.”
-This means courts are split on the issue.
 The Supreme Court’s decision will set the law for the whole country.

 Many states do not have laws prohibiting employment discrimination against gay and transgender people